singularity/singularity/CONTRIBUTING.md

 to reject work that is not under a license compatible with the project licenses or the project goals.

+## Running the test suite

+The test suite can be run by using setting `PYTHONPATH` and running "py.test".
+As an example, if you have "py.test" in PATH as `py.test-3` (for the Python3 version) and use the bash shell on Linux, then you can run the test suite via the following command:

+    PYTHONPATH=. py.test-3 -v

 ## Translations

 ### Updating existing translations